leo-chartier/moonshot/project_report.md

 ## Management

-From my previous attempt at this project, I learned that working on this project while at school was not an easy task.
+From my attempt at my previous end-of-degree project, I learned that working on this project while at school was not an easy task.

 With all the classes, homework, and projects that must be continued at home, and keeping some time for myself, finding a good time slot was almost impossible.
 Every time I tried to make a schedule and plan, there always was something more important coming up or I would not muster the required motivation.